Rapptz/discord.py/docs/guide/topics/permissions.rst

 Discord permissions work on a hierarchy system.
 This means that roles placed logically above each other (in the Roles UI) have descending order of precedence.

-If you have a role list, like so:
+Say you have a role list, like so:

 - ``Administrator (#1)``
 - ``Manager (#2)``
 - ``Moderator (#3)``
 - ``@everyone (#4)``

-This means that Administrator role (someone who has it) can kick, ban and timeout Manager.
+Here, someone with the Administrator role can kick, ban and timeout Manager.
 Manager **cannot** kick, ban or timeout Administrator.

 discord.py is aware of this and has implemented the ``__gt__`` and other methods on :class:`Role`, which allows you to do the following: